4. The Log Pipeline: Inputs → Rulesets → Actions¶

 4.8.
 See also / Next steps¶

-Forwarding Logs – basics of forwarding and queues.
+Forwarding Logs - how forwarding and queues interact.

-Order Matters: Config and Include Files – how config and file order influence behavior.
+Order Matters: Config and Include Files - ordering and include file sequence.

 Tip